-Algorithmic trading (also referred to as algo-trading if you want to sound cool) is a type of automated trading.
-It’s a mathematical approach to trading that helps you identify the strongest contenders of stocks to trade.
-Some programs can even execute trades for you.
+Algorithmic trading (algo trading, if you’re trying to sound cool) is a type of automated trading.
+It’s a mathematical approach that can leverage your efficiency with computing power.

 Table of Contents

 - 4 Can You Make Money With Algorithmic Trading?